microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-6.md

 ## Description

 Contoso wants to provide a more secure way to access the servers in Azure.
 Contoso's IT administrators and application developers need to be able to access and manage the servers remotely from anywhere.
 Opening up all the servers to the internet is not a desired solution.
-Contoso is looking for a robust managed solution that prevents the need to open up management ports on the virtual machines to the internet while also improving potection against zero day exploits.
+Contoso is looking for a robust managed solution that prevents the need to open up management ports on the virtual machines to the internet while also improving protection against zero day exploits.
 Security team should be able to audit access to resources in the subscription.

 For this challenge: